magrathj/Spark-Capstone-Project-Flood-Claims-Analysis/ReadMe.md

 ## Project Overview

+The National Flood Insurance Program is a US Government agency which provides insurance to flood prone areas in the US.
+The Flood market has recently been opened to the private market and the NFIP has recently provide their claims and policy information to the public.

-This project analyses the NFIP claims and policy datasets, using spark.
+This project analyses the NFIP claims and policy datasets, using spark and data bricks.
 The aim of the project is to utilise/analyse spark to handle the large dataset released by the NFIP and to produce loss cost model of the claims in a specific region.
-To allow us to be able to better predict the estimated minimum premium an insurer should charge for specific policies.

 ## Problem Statement

+The aim of the project is to use Spark, on Data Bricks cloud platform, to see if we can handle a large volume of claims and policy data from the NFIP and transform it to be able to predict the loss cost for a region.
+Being able to predict the loss cost will enable insurance companies to set a minimum premium for a  policy given certain characteristics.

 ## Metrics

+The GLMs were evaluated using two metrics, Root Mean Squared Error (RMSE) and R squared, on the test dataset.

 ## Analysis

+The analysis format of the dataset but also investigated the claims disturbtion.
+From analysising the claims dataset, the effects of Hurricane Sandy and its impact on NY state became very clear.

 ## Methodology

+* In order to perform the analysis, a lot of data preparation had to be performed beforehand.
+Firstly, I used spark to merge all of the NFIP policy data together and then cut the data by New York state.

+* From there, I analysed the data asking some general questions to understand the claims distribution and profitability of the portfolio.

+* Then I tranformed the datasets and merge them into a tabular form to be able to apply a loss cost model (frequency and severity model combined).

+* I used a gamma model to measure the severity of the claims and a poission model to measure the frequency of the claims.

+* Lastly, I evalated the results using R squared and RSME metrics.

 ## Results

+* The results were quite off, this is mainly due to the fact that we did not remove the extreme event of Sandy from the datasets.
+This would have skewed are distribution to the right quite a bit and caused our model to over predict on lower claims and under predict on larger claims values.
+* To remedy this, you could remove the extreme event and try and only focus on the aggregate flood claims.

 ## Conclusions

+* Spark is extremely useful for handling large datasets
+* In particular if you need to model something in that dataset
+* As insurance datasets become more readily available, more and more data scientist will start to spark to analyse them in the industry

+### --------------------------------------------------
 # How run the analysis

 1. Run the get_data_script.py file (this will take awhile)